 If your relative owns his or her home, its value is likely to be taken into consideration for the means test unless a spouse, civil partner or partner is living in the home.

 The result of the assessment determines how much the local authority will pay for care to meet those defined eligible needs.

 If your relative’s total savings and assets is:

 - More than £14,250, but less than £23,250: the local authority will partially pay their care home fees and your relative will need to pay the rest on a sliding scale.
 This is known as the ‘tariff income’.

 - More than £23,250: your relative will be fully responsible for paying their care bills.

-- Getting local authority funding for a care home: find out more about the thresholds applied by local authorities across the UK and how to calculate your relative’s capital and income and how much a local authority will pay for a place in a care home.
+- Getting local authority funding for a care home: find out more about the thresholds applied by local authorities across the UK, how to calculate your relative’s capital and income and how much a local authority will pay for a place in a care home.

 Third-party top-up fees

 A third-party top-up fee is an amount of money that a relative, friend or charitable organisation might pay in addition to your personal budget from the council.

 The ‘top up’ is the difference between the amount a council pays a care home and the chosen care home’s fee.